huggingface/blog/segmoe.md

 ## Conclusion

-SegMoE is a framework built to provide the community with a new tool which potentially can create SOTA Models by using pretrained models while keeping the inference times low.
+We built SegMoE to provide the community a new tool that can potentially create SOTA Diffusion Models with ease, just by combining pretrained models while keeping inference times low.
+We're excited to see what you can build with it!
 ## Additional Resources

 - [Mixture of Experts Explained](https://huggingface.co/blog/moe)